SixArm/unix-shell-script-kit/README.md

 ### No Input

-No Input: An input file-- not system file-- did not exist or was not readable.
+An input file-- not system file-- did not exist or was not readable.
 This could include errors like "No message" to a mailer, if it cared about it.

 ```sh